mstream/purescript-json-schema/docs/src/validating-json-value-against-json-schema.md

 ### validating JSON null value against JSON schema accepting booleans, nulls and strings

-a JSON value directly matches one of schema's 'type' keyword items
+Because a JSON value directly matches one of schema's 'type' keyword items, such a value is valid.

 _Input:_